gosquared/stash/README.md

 stash
 =====

-Distributed cache using Redis as cache store and memoization for fast access to loaded data.
+Distributed cache using Redis as cache store and memory lru for fast access to loaded data.

 Requires Redis >= v2.6.0 and `node-redis` client `^0.8`